Work from home Congress? House of Representatives OKs proxy votes

-WASHINGTON -- Neither Civil War nor Great Depression or any other national crisis has convinced the House to allow lawmakers to vote by proxy - without being "present" as the Constitution requires.
+WASHINGTON -- Neither Civil War nor Great Depression nor any other national crisis has pushed the House to allow lawmakers to vote by proxy - without being "present," as the Constitution requires.
 That's about to change during the coronavirus pandemic.

-The House on Friday approved a package of historic rules changes so Congress can keep functioning even while it's partly closed.
+The House approved Friday a package of historic rules changes so Congress can keep functioning even while it's partly closed.
 The shift will dramatically change the look, if not the operation, of the legislative branch - launching a 21st century WFH House, like others, "working from home."

-"This House must continue legislating," said Rep. Jim McGovern, the chairman of the House Rules Committee during a lengthy session ahead of the vote.
+"This House must continue legislating," Rep. Jim McGovern, the chairman of the House Rules Committee, said during a lengthy session ahead of the vote.
 "And we have to do so in a way that is safe for all those around us."

 Rep. Tom Cole of Oklahoma, the top Republican on the rules panel, warned the changes will fundamentally alter the nature of the institution, "and not for the better."